Smaller Sizes of

 Operating dates: 1905

-References: Gloucester Citizen - Saturday 10 June 1905 P4. " Notice Benson's Photo Studio, 7 George Street, Stroud.
+Information and references: Gloucester Citizen - Saturday 10 June 1905 P4. " Notice Benson's Photo Studio, 7 George Street, Stroud.
 Special prices during Whitsuntide Highly finished enamel four cabinets 2s 6d; sticky backs 6d per dozen".
 1901 Kelly's Directory of Gloucestershire lists Benson at Charfield as an artist and photographer.
 1906 Kelly's Directory of Gloucestershire lists Joseph Francis Benson at a photographer at 7 George Street Stroud and at "Langleigh" Charfield Glos.
 By 1911, Benson, still living at Charfield, described himself as a retired photo artist.

 Address: 15 Regent Street, Swindon